Last updated Friday 27 November 2020 at 08:49.

 The monthly magazine will continue to be published.
 This can be downloaded or sent via post.

-- Services – for details of our current service pattern from 19 July, please see the weekly pew sheet.
+- Services – for details of our current service pattern from 19 July, please see the weekly pew sheet or calendar.

 - Individual prayer – you are welcome to visit for individual prayer during our opening times.
-These are currently 10am - 3pm Wednesday and 10.30am - 12noon Sunday.
+This is currenrly 12.30 pm - 4.30 pm Wednesday.
 Please note our opening times are subject to change – please check the weekly pew sheet and parish magazine for the latest information.

 There are no services of Morning or Evening Prayer on Mondays to Wednesdays.
 For the foreseeable future, all services will continue to be live-streamed using telephone, Zoom and Facebook.